Some of the world’s most stunning and exquisitely carved red rock landscapes can be found just over the Colorado/Utah border.

 Entertainment doesn’t stop short of park boundaries.
 Recreational adventure shops, quaint souvenir stores and restaurants serving up classic Southwestern cuisine bedeck Main Street, making downtown Moab just as attractive as its surroundings.

 A favorite among locals and visitors alike, Moab Brewery serves up award-winning brews and a host of affordable lunch and dinner fare.
 Desert Bistro, located just one block from Main Street in Moab’s original 1892 dance hall, specializes in evening dishes that are both adventurous and “out-of-the-norm.”
-Moab’s fertile, sandy soils and extended growing season produce exquisite varietals, so be sure to stop by Castle Creek Winery and Spanish Valley Vineyards & Winery to see how their selections compare to that of Colorado’s Wine Country.
+Moab’s fertile, sandy soils and extended growing season produce exquisite varietals, so be sure to stop by Spanish Valley Vineyards & Winery to see how their selections compare to that of Colorado’s Wine Country.

 Art is an important fabric in the city’s cultural heritage.
 In fact, Moab is believed to have more artists-per-capita than any other town in America.
 Local artisans display their creations in various shops and galleries throughout the city, while other artists (of the prehistoric kind) prefer to showcase their work on historic rock faces — also known as rock art.
 Examples of thousand-year-old petroglyphs and pictographs can be seen along the Colorado River and other sites noted on this map, and since many are located outside park boundaries, viewing them is free.
 For an indoor history lesson, stop by the Museum of Moab, featuring exhibits about local geology, paleontology, archeology, pioneer history and mining — perfect for all ages!